Should I Eat Fruit?

-For the same reasons above, if you are overweight or pre-diabetic/diabetic, GRAINS ARE NOT YOUR FRIEND!
+For the same reasons above, if you are overweight or have pre-diabetes or diabetes, GRAINS ARE NOT YOUR FRIEND!
 PARTICULARLY gluten containing grains.
-Gluten is a HIGHLY inflammatory substance and sets in motion a host of inflammatory diseases, including autoimmune diseases.
+Gluten is a HIGHLY inflammatory substance and contributes to worsening a host of inflammatory diseases, including autoimmune diseases.
 Most grains are higher on the glycemic index than table sugar itself, meaning, most grain products will raise your blood sugar higher than SUGAR.

 Corn is the largest genetically modified food crop.
 Genetically modified foods have also been linked to a host of inflammatory responses.